Rocket science, meet medical science

 Learn from top researchers.
 Get the scoop on the latest research in the physics seminar, which brings together all Waterloo physics students for talks from top scientists.

 Make friends for life.
 Plan to live in residence?
-Join a Science Academic Cluster to connect with students who share your passion (and get study support).
+Join the Science Living Learning Community to connect with students who share your passion (and get study support).

 - Available as a regular or co-op program

-- Graduate with a Bachelor of Science in Life Physics
+- Graduate with a Bachelor of Science in Biological and Medical Physics

 - Offered by the Faculty of Science